 It's pretty convincing, isn't it?
 Belive me, project with automated tests are way more easier to develop.
 You are sure, that each of existing components works well even after new funcionalities arrival.

-4 main advantages
+4 main advantages of automated tests

 You may hear that creating the software without tests is quicker and faster.
 Is it true?
 Testing is the part of developer's job.
 If your developer said that he finished the funcionality but he didn't write any test for it, it means that this funcionality is not ready and it doesn't even work.
 Still not convinced?
 Ok so here we go with 4 main advantages of testing: